 We are already late in creating such a large supranational organisation.
 Perhaps one of the reasons is that many of us still hope for the UN to take up such a role, or that the UN itself will be quickly transformed into such an organisation.
 After all, this is the organisation that should deal with existential risks in the first place.
 Unfortunately, this is also the organisation that indirectly increases the Humanity’s overall existential risk by being almost totally ineffective in solving grave problems.
 UN may be trying to apply some solutions but quite often when it is too late, or a grave human, economic and ecological danger has already been done.
 In most cases it is just incapable of solving the problems at all (e.g. Syria or Libya).
 The best evidence in my view is the creation by the UN of the International Strategy for Disaster Reduction (UNISDR) the organization that was established in 1999.
-It has had hardly any influence on any of the top existential risks listed earlier, apart from climate change and that was really managed by the International Panel on Climate Change (IPCC).
+It has had hardly any influence on any of the top existential risks listed earlier.
+The only real impact that the UN has, considering its actual impact on legislation is the health area, especially the control of pandemics by WHO – probably the most effective UN agency and to some extent climate change by its otehr agency – the International Panel on Climate Change (IPCC).
 The reason behind that is simple.
 Such an organisation to act successfully would have needed the powers far superior than the UN has now.
-Since we know how embarrassingly ineffective the UN is, no wonder that the world is practically left to be gradually sucked into the funnel of ever growing existential risks.
+Since we know how embarrassingly ineffective the UN has been, no wonder that the world is practically left to be gradually sucked into the funnel of ever growing existential risks.
 Initially this will be hardly visible but further into the future the risks will tend to combine.
 At that time there may be no organisation or a country powerful enough to stop the demise of our civilisation.

-Transforming UN into the World Government is also a futile hope, because of the very way the UN makes decisions – the unanimity voting in the Security Council that in principle shoudl have been a kind of the World Government.
+Transforming the UN into the World Government is also a futile hope, because of the very way the UN makes decisions – the unanimity voting in the Security Council.
 The presence of the unanimity voting for most decisions made by the European Council is the same reason why the EU has been less effective than it could have been.
 Fortunately, the Lisbon Treaty has finally created a possibility for the European Council to vote using a qualified majority on more subject domains than ever before.

-Since the existential risks can materialize at any time, e.g. pandemics due to laboratory-generated bugs being maliciously released in the open, we should have an organization that could act as de facto World Government right now, at the latest by about 2030.
-I have already indicated earlier on that creating the World Government from scratch in such a short time, even if it only included most, rather than all, countries, is not feasible.
-Therefore, the only way that could happen is by transforming an existing organisation, or empower a single large country with supranational powers, into the World Government.
+Since the existential risks can materialize at any time, e.g. natural pandemics like the Coronavirus pandemics in 2020 or due to laboratory-generated bugs being maliciously released in the open, we should have an organization that could act as de facto World Government right now.
+I have already indicated earlier on, that creating the World Government from scratch at such a short time, is not feasible.
+Therefore, the only way that could happen, is by transforming an existing organisation, or empower a single large country with supranational powers, into the World Government.
 That new global organisation would gradually substitute the UN, based on a fundamental review of human values.